 Acquiring a qualifying holding

-Send a completed form by post to:
+Send a completed form by email to [email protected]

 Change in Control Team